akxen/dispatch-api-docs/website/docs/tutorials/modifying-a-case-file.md

 # Modifying a case file

-The NEMDE API allows users to perform numerical experiments.
+The Dispatch API allows users to perform numerical experiments.
 By augmenting a selected case file parameter, while keeping all other parameters constant, the relationship between dispatch outcomes and the parameter under investigation can be examined.

 The following sections discuss strategies that can be used to modify case files.
 While this notebook uses Python, it's possible to use other programming languages and workflows.
-The NEMDE API simply expects data in JSON format - so long as the inputs are correctly structured, the API is agnostic as to the technology used to edit and submit the case file.
+The Dispatch API simply expects data in JSON format - so long as the inputs are correctly structured, the API is agnostic as to the technology used to edit and submit the case file.

 ## Imports and authentication